att-innovate/firework/README.md

 After the message object's size is cached, `SerializePartialToCodedStream()` then accesses the `CodedOutputStream` object's buffer, determines if it has enough room for the serialized message, and if so, calls `SerializeWithCachedSizesToArray()` to write the message to it directly.
 Otherwise, it calls `SerializeWithCachedSizes()` and passes it the entire `CodedOutputStream` object to write the message.
 Both methods perform the same function, but the former is optimized.
 Like `ByteSize()`, the methods `SerializeWithCachedSizesToArray()` and `SerializeWithCachedSizes()` also are part of the compiler-generated code and have multiple definitions, one for each message in the `.proto` file.

-I'll demonstrate in the next section how `gdb` fixes this deficiency of `vim` + `ctags` and makes it very easy to identify the exact codepaths taken on each function or method invocation.
+I'll demonstrate in the next section how `gdb` makes it very easy to identify the exact codepaths taken on each function or method invocation, fixing this deficiency of `vim` + `ctags`.

-7. Now, let's step into `SerializeWithCachedSizesToArray()` and begin learning about the compiler-generated code's role in serializing messages.
-As mentioned, this method is defined once for each message; we'll look at the `Person` class' since it's more informative than the `AddressBook`'s or `PhoneNumber`'s definition.
+7. Let's step into `SerializeWithCachedSizesToArray()` to begin learning about the compiler-generated code's role in serializing messages.
+As mentioned, this method is defined once for each message; we'll look at the `Person` class' since it's more informative than the `AddressBook`'s and `PhoneNumber`'s definitions.
 For completeness, place your cursor over `SerializeWithCachedSizesToArray()` on **line 250** and enter `ctrl + ]`.
 This displays several options; enter `f` repeatedly until you've reached option `69`:

 ![alt text](resources/images/ctags-4.png)

-This is the source file we're interested in, containing the definition of this member of the `MessageLite` class.
+This is the source file we're interested in; it contains the definition of this member of the `MessageLite` class.
 Continue entering `f` until you've reached the bottom and are prompted to enter the number of the entry you wish to jump to:

 ![alt text](resources/images/ctags-5.png)